microsoft/PowerBI-visuals-sampleBarChart/Tutorial/HighContrastSupport.md

 * When a data element is highlighted, all other elements change their opacity to 40%.
 * For slicers, active filter elements use foreground-selected color.

-In Sample Bar Chart, for example, all bars are drawn with 2 pixels thick forground outline and background fill.
+In Sample Bar Chart, for example, all bars are drawn with 2 pixels thick foreground outline and background fill.
 Compare the way it looks with default colors and with a couple of high-contrast themes:

 ![Sample Bar Chart using standard colors](images/HC_sampleBarChart_standard.png)
 ![Sample Bar Chart using *Dark #2* color theme](images/HC_sampleBarChart_dark2.png)
 ![Sample Bar Chart using *White* color theme](images/HC_sampleBarChart_white.png)